sebastianvelez/interestRates/PITCHME.md

     - Key features: *search frictions* (cost of gather quotes), *loyatly advantage* (switching cost, complementarities, etc).

 Note:
-Both things have implications for market power.
-Search costs lead to PD (first seller has almost monopoly power if high costs of search) and brand loyalty reduces (bargaining because incumbents provide higher value thus lock-in happens)
+Both things have implications for market power. **Search costs** lead to PD (first seller has almost monopoly power if high costs of search) and **brand loyalty** reduces (bargaining because incumbents provide higher value thus lock-in happens).
+Together they imply that the firm with an extensive consumer base has an **incumbency advantage** over rival firms in the same market.

+## Foreplay (II)

+- **Canadian mortgage market**
+Administrative data on a large number of individually negotiated mortgage loans.
+    - National lenders post common interest rates but branches have freedom to negotiate.
+    - Evidence of cost search and brand loyalty

+Note:
+70% consumers combine day-to-day banking and mortgage services at the same institutions and 80% get a rate quote from this lender.
+Moreover, only 28% obtain a mortgage from a diferrent lender than their main institutions.

+## Research questions

+1. What is the impact of *search frictions* on consumer welfare?
+2.